 Kids come with all types of paraphernalia.
 Some stuff you need, some stuff you can live without.
 But if, like us, you enjoy the odd night away from your little cherub, then a travel cot is a crucial piece of kit.

 We were given a Graco compact travel cot by our neighbour, but you can pick them up quite cheaply online.
-If you decide to get a second-hand one though, I’d recommend that you get a new mattress.
-Again, these are widely available.
+If you decide to get a second-hand travel cot, then I’d recommend that you get a new mattress.
+They are widely available online.